jberk/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor, Departments of Medicine and Pediatrics

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Warren Alpert School of Medicine at Brown University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Justin Berk is an Assistant Professor in the Department of Medicine and Pediatrics at the Warren Alpert School of Medicine.
+His academic interests focus on urban health issues and innovative medical education modalities.

 interests:
-- Artificial Intelligence
+- Primary Care
-- Computational Linguistics
+- Medical Education
-- Information Retrieval
+- Addiction Medicine

 education:
   courses: